PriyanshiAgrawal1345/TalentHire/README.md

 ## TalentHire
-$ A web scraping tool for precise hiring, leveraging HackerEarth data to match organizations' requirements efficiently.
+A web scraping project for precise hiring, leveraging HackerEarth data to match organizations' requirements efficiently.

 ### Prerequisites
 Please ensure that you run the application in firefox browser.
 Ensure that geckodriver is added to the local path.